Religion in Bangladesh: Sikhism

 The presence of this religion goes back to the visitation of Guru Nanak in 1506–07 with some of his followers to spread Sikhism in the region of the present-day Bangladesh.
 When some Bengali people accepted this faith, a Sikh community was born.
 This community became bigger when almost 10,000 Sikhs came from India during the Bangladesh Liberation War.
 This community has made great progress in the country.
 Today there are almost 10 gurdwaras in Bangladesh.
 Among them only 7 are well-known, especially the Gurdwara Nanak Shahi beside the University of Dhaka in Dhaka, which was built in 1830, the oldest gurdwara in Bangladesh.
+There are currently 23,000 Sikhs in Bangladesh.